Dugan Aguilar: Art career

 Ansel Adams was an influence and inspiration to Aguilar.
 After Aguilar first saw photos by Adams at the Palace of the Legion of Honor in San Francisco in 1973, he decided to learn how to print negatives in a similar way.
 He took a workshop with Ansel Adams in 1978, and decided to concentrate his career on documenting the Native Americans of California and Nevada.
 He has used techniques advocated by Adams such as previsualization and use of red filters to create a dark sky.

 According to independent curator and scholar Brian Bibby, "Aguilar's work is informed by familiarity and affiliation with his subject."

+His entire archive is now housed at the Oakland Museum of California, where a digital archive of his work can be found.

 Death

 Dugan Aguilar died on October 6, 2018, in Elk Grove, California.